Swiss team claims 1st jump, free fall from solar plane

 The SolarStratos team follows the pioneering work of Switzerland’s Solar Impulse mission, which completed the first circumnavigation of the globe with a solar-powered plane in 2016.

-The team’s goal is to eventually fly the single-propeller aircraft studded with 22 square meters (237 square feet) of solar panels into the stratosphere.
+The team’s goal is to eventually fly the single-propeller aircraft studded with 237 square feet of solar panels into the stratosphere.